nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.1 Launch and shutdown
 1. Initial launch<br>
     1.1.
-Download the latest jar file from [here](https://github.com/AY2021S2-CS2113T-T09-2/tp/releases/tag/v1.0) and copy it into an empty folder.
+Download the latest jar file from [here](https://github.com/AY2021S2-CS2113T-T09-2/tp/releases) and copy it into an empty folder.
     1.2.
 Open the terminal/powershell console and navigate to the folder in which the `.jar` file was saved.<br>
    Expected: Greeting message of NUSMaze  to be shown<br>
 2. Exiting the application<br>
-    2.1 Type 'bye' and press enter<br>
+    2.1 Type `bye` and press enter<br>
     Expected: The application shows thank you message and exits successfully.<br>